arunesh/key_imposter/README.md

 ```

-## Record keystroke data for your local keyboard
+## Record keystroke audio data for your local keyboard

 Data is stores in a local `keystroke_sounds/ ` folder.
 ```